Tudor Jones strategy. Basic King Moves

 Practical tips and tricks used by Tudor Jones

 If you study most of Jones’s own statements, you may get the impression that he is practically a non-systematic trader, and his trading style is more reminiscent of improvisation based on market conditions.
+However, this is far from true, as he used a multifaceted analysis, ranging from insider information to technical analysis.

-The most interesting thing is that Tudor Jones repeatedly carried out similar operations and most of them always brought only complete losses.
+The most interesting thing is that Tudor Jones repeatedly carried out similar operations and most of them always brought only losses.

 Many traders have spent years understanding this, and Tudor Jones was one of them.